 Strategy 5: Negotiating Equity and Total Compensation

 Base salary is often the hardest number to move, particularly at large companies with rigid pay bands.
 But total compensation includes far more than base: signing bonuses, annual bonuses, equity grants, stock options, relocation packages, and flexible benefits.
-Each of these represents a negotiation surface.
+Each represents a negotiation surface.

 Signing bonuses